Each person featured here is a volunteer touched by colorectal cancer. Get Your Rear in Gear® and Tour de Tush®events would not exist without them.

-Mary-Karen Bierman is a Stage I colorectal cancer survivor who teamed up with a fellow survivor, Sue Falco, in 2010 to bring Get Your Rear in Gear to Charlotte, NC.
+Mary–Karen is a stage I colorectal cancer survivor who teamed up Sue Falco to bring Get Your Rear in Gear to Charlotte.
 Together they grew this event from 1,200 participants in the first year to over 2.300 in 2016!
-Sue, who lost her battle with this disease in January 2016 at 46 years of age, would have been proud!
-Mary-Karen is continuing to lead this event in Sue’s honor because she knows the huge impact that the awareness brought by 5k and the programs funded through it has on survivors, their families, and the Charlotte community.
+Sue, who lost her battle with this disease in January 2016 at 46 years of age, would have been proud.
+Mary–Karen continues to get her rear in gear in Sue’s honor because she knows the huge impact that the awareness brought by the 5K and the programs funded through it has on survivors, their families, and the Charlotte community.

 Sue Falco | charlotte, nc

-Sue led Get Your Rear in Gear – Charlotte from the first race in 2010 until her death in 2016.
-The Charlotte event is dedicated to her memory and the team is determined to change the way we see colorectal cancer one beautiful warrior at a time.
+Together with Mary-Karen Bierman, Sue brought Get Your Rear in Gear to Charlotte in 2010.
+She the led the event committee from the first race until her death in 2016.
+The event in Charlotte is dedicated to her memory and the team is determined to change the way we see colorectal cancer, one beautiful warrior at a time.